 ENRICHri works to promote and protect homeschool interests in Rhode Island.
 Each year as the General Assembly introduces bills the Advocacy Team monitors the progress of dozens of those bills.
 We watch for and respond to legislation that could affect homeschooling families on a state and district level.

 Melissa has been a member of ENRICHri since 2010.
-Her teenaged son has been homeschooled since birth and is now taking dual enrollment classes at community college.
-Melissa served on the Executive Board in various positions for 5 years before moving on to the Member Advocate position.
+Her teenage son has been homeschooled since birth and is now taking dual enrollment classes at community college.
+Melissa served on the Executive Board in various positions for 5 years before moving to the Member Advocate position.
 Since 2015 Melissa has filled the role of Homeschool Liaison for the Newport Naval Base, bringing her experiences as a native Rhode Island homeschooler to incoming families.

 Melissa’s life revolves around her son’s extensive Pokémon TCG tournament travel schedule and enjoying his teen years.

 Melissa brings a wealth of passion and leadership in creating community connections to ENRICHri.

 Donna lives in Coventry, RI with her husband Richard, grandson, and a menagerie of animals.
 Their family joined ENRICHri in 2013 to build community when their grandson was three, having decided homeschool was the path they would choose for his education.

 She has always had a passion for advocacy having served on Federal Women’s Rights Committee, as a Rape Crisis Center Advocate and now ENRICHri’s Advocacy team.

 Donna is a work-from-home pet groomer and enjoys all things homesteading.